romesh-jaya/fm-contacts/README.md

 This application is a simple one to save and display personal contacts.
 Each contact consists of a Name, Email and Phone Number.
 There is a feature to show favorite contacts as well.
 Project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

+Tech Stack used:
+- Proper validation of emails in Angular
+- Remove whitespace directive
+- Trimming the overflow text
+- Keeping track of previous routes

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.